 Where to stay in Hawaii?

-It depends on your travel style; however, I do have two favorite types of accommodations that can keep you and your travel companions safe: your own vacation rental with Turnkey or off-the-beaten-path camping/cabins with HipCamp.
+It depends on your travel style; however, I do have two favorite types of accommodations that can keep you and your travel companions safe: your own vacation rental with Turnkey, Agoda, and off-the-beaten-path camping/cabins with HipCamp.

 What to do in Hawaii?